-Appendix 1 - List of Substitute, Additional or Cancelled Clauses Appendix 2 - Exploratory Hole Locations and Probable Depths for Ground investigation Appendix 3 List of Ancillary Works Appendix 4 Methods for Field And Laboratory Testing Appendix 5 Requirements of Reports Appendix 6 - Level of Professional Attendance Appendix 7 - S.O.'s Office, Equipment And Transportation Appendix 8 - Particular Requirement of The Contract out the Works and particulars of Equipment which the Contractor intends to supply, use or construct as the case may be.
+Appendix 1 - List of Substitute, Additional or Cancelled Clauses Appendix 2 - Exploratory Hole Locations and Probable Depths for Ground investi gation Appendix 3 - List of Ancillary Works Appendix 4 - Methods for Field And Laboratory Testing Appendix 5 - Requirements of Reports Appendix 6 - Level of Professional Attendance Appendix 7 - S.O.'s Office, Equipment And Transportation Appendix 8 - Particular Requirement of The Contract construct as the case may be.
 The submission and approval by the SO of such programme or particulars shall not relieve the Contractor of any of his duties or responsibilities under the Contract.